 mould survey update

 Cllr Anne Corbett was instrumental in creating the mould survey for Golden Lane Estate which several of our councillors then conducted door to door.
-GLERA helped out by putting the survey online.
+GLERA helped by putting the survey online.
 Here’s Anne’s report back to residents at the GLERA residents meeting in February 2023.

 IMPORTANT: report incidents of black mould as a repair by calling 0800 035 0003 or emailing propertyservices@cityoflondon.gov.uk